-► ELIGIBILITY
+ELIGIBILITY

-- Community Impact grants are open to 501(c)3 nonprofit organizations and public agencies serving Monterey County residents. - All requested funding must directly benefit residents of Monterey County. - All organizations applying for a grant must be current on reporting obligations for past CFMC grants. - In general, an organization is eligible to receive only one Community Impact grant per calendar year.
-Only one application per year will be considered.
-We ask that your application focus on one program area, for example, Children & Youth Development OR Environment, not both.
-Only one Community Impact grant per organization will be awarded each calendar year unless the grant is for a multi-organization collaborative project.
+- Community Impact grants are open to 501(c)3\ nonprofit organizations and public agencies serving Monterey County residents. - All requested funding must directly benefit residents of Monterey County. - All organizations applying for a grant must be current on reporting obligations for past CFMC grants. - Organizations may receive one Community Impact grant per calendar year.
+Only one grant application per cycle will be considered.
+We ask that your proposal (Evaluation Plan) focus on one program area, for example, Children & Youth Development OR Environment, not both.
+Only one Community Impact grant per organization will be awarded each calendar year. year.
+If a Community Impact grant request is unsuccessful, the organization may be eligible to request an Opportunity grant after speaking with staff and with a revised proposal.

-Fiscal Sponsorships: Efforts or collaborative projects that are not legally incorporated may partner with a tax-exempt 501(c)3nonprofit organization which will serve as the fiscal sponsor for the proposed grant.
+\Fiscal Sponsorships: Efforts that are not legally incorporated may partner with a tax-exempt 501(c)3nonprofit organization which will serve as the fiscal sponsor for the proposed grant.
 The fiscal sponsor must agree to be accountable to the CFMC for the programmatic and financial outcomes of the grant and have a signed agreement with the sponsored group verifying the terms of the arrangement.